tobiasbriones/blog/mathswe/engineer/news/drawing-a-tree-on-canvas-with-xy-coordinates/cleaning-up-details-2023-10-06/index.md

 ---

-These changes can be seen in the article overall and the EP allowing a greater UI and internal experience of the solution tree EP.
+These changes can be seen in the article overall and the EP allowing a greater UI and internal experience of the solution tree EP[3].

 After a wide interlude, these minor updates made it to production.